authorizerdev/authorizer-cli/README.md

 CLI tool for [authorizer.dev](https://authorizer.dev), use this to perform various operations on your authorizer instance.

-For detailed information about all the supporetd operations check [docs](https://docs.authorizer.dev/)
+For detailed information about all the supported operations check [docs](https://docs.authorizer.dev/)

 ## Getting Started